All Episodes

 That should disturb everybody.

-And you'll only I think you'll only get to the bottom of this if you request information from all three branches of government.
+I think you'll only get to the bottom of this if you request information from all three branches of government.

-We've asked the House Intel Committee, the Senate Intel Committee, but I've also asked the White House because they have access to the logs of the previous White House.
+So on my request to know whether or not the intelligence community was unmasking or querying my name, we've asked the House Intel Committee, the Senate Intel Committee, but I've also asked the White House because they have access to the logs of the previous White House.

 I think there are many people in government that will do anything they can to protect the enormous powers of the Intelligence Committee, even if it means your privacy is trampled upon.

-Ron Wyden and I have been talking about backdoor searches for years now that as many as a million Americans can have their phone conversations recorded in a backdoor fashion or their metadata collected in a backdoor fashion, and this can be many innocent, mostly innocent Americans who just have a phone call with a foreigner.
+Ron Wyden and I have been talking about backdoor searches for years now, that as many as a million Americans can have their phone conversations recorded in a backdoor fashion or their metadata collected in a backdoor fashion.

-He was a whistleblower at the NSA, thirty plus years of service, and he said to me, you correct him if he's wrong, every phone call, every text, every um email is picked up and collected and metadata stored in places like Salt Lake City.
+And he said to me, you correct him if he's wrong, every phone call, every text, every email is picked up and collected and metadata stored in places like Salt Lake City.

 But is that true?

-Well, for a while we were collecting it all and putting it in Utah.
+Yeah, well, for a while we were collecting it all and putting it in Utah.

-Now they're uh not collecting it.
+Now they're not collecting it.

 Under that part of the guys, I think you may be right, but they won't tell me.